Proportional Fairness in Obnoxious Facility Location: Deterministic Setting

 Our first result is that the price of 2-IFS is $1$, meaning that a mechanism that maximizes egalitarian welfare is guaranteed to satisfy 2-IFS.
-The intuition is that since a 2-IFS solution (in which every agent obtains at least $\frac{1}{2n}$ utility) always exists, a solution which maximizes the worst off agent's utility would therefore result in each agent obtaining at least $\frac{1}{2n}$ utility.
+This follows from Proposition~\ref{prop2IFS}, which states that a 2-IFS solution (in which every agent obtains at least $\frac{1}{2n}$ utility) always exists.